saiushiv/Text-Editor-in-Java/README.md

  - A Text Editor with a twist.
-Has inbuitl Math functions.
+Has inbuilt Math functions.
  Just enter the numbers and at a click of a menu button see the Average,median or sum of all the entered numbers..